 Probable cause is a higher standard of proof, though still a lesser standard than proof beyond a reasonable doubt.
 A common legal definition for probable cause is the presence of a reasonable amount of suspicion that is supported by circumstances strong enough to justify a prudent and cautious person’s belief that certain facts are probably true.

-An officer can pull you over or otherwise stop you for DWI based on reasonable suspicion alone, but probable cause must exist for a DWI arrest to occur in Dallas.
-If you believe that the police officer that stopped you for DWI did so without either, you may be the subject of an unlawful stop in DFW and have a valid defense which an experienced DWI attorney in DFW can use to fight your charges.
+An officer can pull you over or otherwise stop you for DWI based on reasonable suspicion alone, but the probable cause must exist for a DWI arrest to occur in Dallas.
+If you believe that the police officer that stopped you for DWI did so without either, you may be the subject of an unlawful stop in DFW and have a valid defense that an experienced DWI attorney in DFW can use to fight your charges.

 An arrest for DUI usually occurs in one of two circumstances: either the officer witnesses the operation of a vehicle that may indicate a DWI offense, or the officer stops the defendant for a regular traffic offense, and, in the course of the stop, suspects DWI.
 Some of the indicators that may cause an officer in the Dallas area to pull you over on reasonable suspicion for DWI include the following: